Minoru Kimura

-Minoru Kimura (木村 ミノル, Kimura Minoru) is a Brazilian kickboxer of Japanese and Italian descent, fighting out of Fighting Kairos Gym.
+Minoru Kimura (木村 ミノル, Kimura Minoru) is a Brazilian kickboxer fighting out of Battle Box Gym.
 He is the former K-1 Super Welterweight champion.
 He has faced several notable fighters of his weight division such as Kaew Fairtex, Hideaki Yamazaki, Yasuomi Soda, Masaaki Noiri, Massaro Glunder and Hiroya.

 He was ranked in the featherweight top ten by Combat Press between June 2015 and March 2017.
 He was also ranked in the top ten by Liverkick.com.

 Kickboxing

 Krush title run

 He began his kickboxing career fight under the banner of MA Japan.
 He amassed an 8-2-1 record with them, with six of his wins coming by KO.
 He capped off his time with MA Japan by winning the MA Japan Super Lightweight Championship.

 In his Krush debut, Kimura fought NOMAN.
 He beat him by KO in the first round.
 In his second fight with Krush, he KO'd Daizo Sasaki in the first round.
 In his third fight with Krush, he TKO'd Ryuji Kajiwara in the third round.

 Following his three fight winning streak, Kimura fought Yuji Takeuchi in a 63 kg title eliminator.
 He won by a first round KO.

 Minoru fought the reigning Krush Lightweight champion Hideaki Yamazaki during Krush 35.
 Yamazaki won by KO, just 47 seconds into the fight.